You are tuned to the most listened-to radio talk show in America.

 Denial makes the world go round for years.

-She hit it his it has political applications as why I'm going to spend a little time on it here for years.
+It has political applications is why I'm going to spend a little time out of here.

 Friends at first dropped hints to go easy or rechannel her creative instincts.

-Her mother grew concerned enough to ask pointed questions, but sales clerks kept calling with early tips on the coming fashions seasons, fashions, and this and the seasons kept changing.
+Her mother grew concerned enough to ask pointed questions, but sales clerks kept calling with early tips on the coming fashions, seasons, fashions, and the seasons kept changing.

 I don't know how I could have been in denial about it for so long, I guess.